customsolutions/workspace-csi/README.md

 # com-customsolutions-workspace-csi
-A ChiliPeppr Workspace grbl.
+A Custom Solutions Workspace.

-## ChiliPeppr Workspace / grbl
+## ChiliPeppr Workspace / CSI

 All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does